Introduction

 2.1.1.
 Text messages

 A text message consists of a text of up to 3000 bytes, and an (optional) list of suggestions.
-If the message is 160 bytes or shorter and there are no suggestions, it is sent at a lower cost, so called "Basic RBM", if it is longer or has at least one suggestion, the standard message price applies.
+If the message is 160 bytes or shorter and there are no suggestions, it is sent at a lower cost, so called "Basic RCS", if it is longer or has at least one suggestion, the standard message price applies.
 Note that the text can contain any UTF-8/Unicode characters, including emojis, but the current RCS message standard (Universal Profile 2.x) does not include any formatting (often, confusingly, called "rich text") for specifying font, bold, italic or underline.

 {